An8i/Hello/README.md

 # Hello
-My first repository on GitHub
+This is my first repository on GitHub
+I itend to use this as my workplace for the coursera course: "The data scientist's toolbox"